-1 Introduction
+15 1 Introduction

-As the share of wind energy increases in power systems around the world, new challenges regarding the control and operations of wind power plants are encountered.
-In order to maintain power system stability, transmission system operators (TSOs) are developing new grid codes requiring contributions not only from conventional generators, but also from wind power plants, globally.
-In this context, here we focus on the active power contribution of wind turbines to provide frequency support and power reserves via down-regulation (also referred to as curtailment, de-rating or de-loading).
+As the share of wind energy increases in power systems around the world, new challenges regarding the control and operations of a power system are encountered.
+In order to maintain power system stability, transmission system operators (TSOs) are developing new grid codes requiring contributions not only from conventional generators, but also from wind power plants (see e.g. Ministere des Affaires Economiques (2019); Energinet.dk (2017); 50Hertz, Amprion, Tennet, TransnetBW (2016);

+20 Elia, Belgium (2015); EirGrid (2015); National Grid (2014)).
+In this context, the paper focuses on the active power contribution of wind turbines to provide frequency support via down-regulation (also referred to as curtailment, de-rating or de-loading).

-The curtailment of wind turbines can be implemented both as balance control, where the turbine power output is reduced to a constant value, and as delta control, where the output is reduced by a certain percentage of the available power (Attya et al., 2018; Fleming et al., 2016; Hansen et al., 2006).
-Additionally, the active power reduction for both strategies can be achieved by adjusting the rotor blade pitch angles and/or operating at a sub-optimal rotor speed compared to the maximum energy capture value (Wilches-Bernal et al., 2016).
-Although modern turbines are capable of implementing both balance and delta control, due to the uncertainties in the estimated available power (Göçmen et al., 2019; Göçmen and Giebel, 2018; Göçmen et al., 2016; Pinson et al., 2007; Pinson, 2006), balance control is the preferred industrial application as its set-point is independent of the available power (Kristoffersen, 2005).
-The amount of power reserves however, which is defined as the difference between the available and the produced power under curtailed operation, does depend on the available power in the wind for both delta and balance control.
-This is particularly critical for compensation schemes under mandatory down-regulation, as well as (existing and expected) flexible balancing market structures, where the reserve power is traded at different time scales depending on the regional balancing market schemes (Chinmoy et al., 2019).
+The curtailment of wind turbines can be implemented either as balance control, where the turbine power output is reduced to a constant value, or as delta control, where the output is reduced by a certain percentage of the available power (Attya et al., 2018; Fleming et al., 2016; Hansen et al., 2006).
+Additionally, the power output reduction for both strategies can be achieved due to the uncertainties in the estimated available power (Göçmen et al., 2019; Göçmen and Giebel, 2018; Göçmen et al., 2016; Pinson et al., 2007; Pinson, 2006), balance control is the preferred industrial application as its set-point is independent of the available power (Kristoffersen, 2005).
+The amount of power reserves however, which is defined as the difference between the